S.V. Transvaal: 1990–2000s and the end of an era

 Although Transvaal were unable to proceed past the rounds of the Caribbean region in the CONCACAF Champions' Cup during the nineties, the club did win five national titles in the decade, winning the Hoofdklasse in 1990, 1991, 1996, 1997 and 2000.
 The closest Transvaal came to advancing in the Continental tournament was a 10–0 aggregate defeat against the Seattle Sounders in the USA/Caribbean playoff round introduced to the tournament that year.
 The loss against the team from Seattle marked the end of Transvaal's firm presence within the tournament, having suffered an unprecedented loss.

 A year later a new format to the tournament was introduced as well as the CFU Club Championship.
 Transvaal failed to advance past the first group stage of the tournament.
 They qualified for the 2001 edition but were forced to withdraw due to complications in their domestic league which saw no matches contested that year.
-Transvaal have not qualified for CFU Club Championship since.

 New ownership, new coaches 2015-present

-After witnessing how Transvaal almost relegated to the Eerste Klasse in the 2014–15 season, many people wonder if Transie would rise to dominance again.
+After witnessing how Transvaal almost got relegated to the Eerste Klasse in the 2014–15 season, many wondered if Transie would rise to dominance again.

 On 22 December 2015, Rudisa bought the club and in 2016 appointed Dennis Baino as head coach.
-The new owner and manager brought some changes to the club, one of the changes was that players would now train four times a week.
-At the end of the 2016 season, Transie ended in second and qualified themselves to the CFU Club Championship, being the first time in 20 years that they have qualified themselves.
+The new owner and manager brought some changes to the club, such as training players four times a week.
+At the end of the 2016 season, Transie ended in second and punched a ticket to the CFU Club Championship, for the first time in 20 years.

 On 29 January 2017, the board of Transvaal decided to replace Baino, after eight games played in the new Topklasse league, because he failed to keep the club in mid table.
 Two days later the board appointed Baino's assistant, Raymond Mannen as the new head coach.
 The next day Transie played against SNL under the new manager and won the match with two goals to one.

 In September 2019 Transvaal signed a 3-year contract with trainer Kenneth Jaliens.
 Jaliens is considered to be the most educated trainer from Suriname and his objective is to bring back the glory from the old days that this club has seen.